INSIDE THE POGO WEDDING

 Vows + Rings

 This part of the day is by far the most important.
 No matter what else happens, whether everything is perfect or everything goes wrong, as long as you tie the knot your wedding day was a success.

 We found a location in Vermont that was meaningful to us: a 200+ year old maple tree shading everyone, set perfectly in the backyard of Sumner Mansion.
 We faced our guests with our officiant next to us so that we could look into the faces of our families and friends during these significant moments.

 We also worked in some lightheartedness: rock-paper-scissors to see who would say their vows first, some playful banter, and an exploding fist bump right before our kiss.

 Make Your Wedding Personal

-One of the things we had trouble with initially was deciding how to decorate for our reception.
-Our entire wedding was at the Sumner Mansion Inn, a small bed-and-breakfast on a hill in Vermont.
-The entire location was very antique and rustic, which made us want to avoid covering it with too much of anything; large floral arrangements would have overwhelmed the natural charm of our venue.
+One of the things we had trouble with initially was deciding how to decorate our reception space.
+Our entire wedding was at the Sumner Mansion Inn, a small bed-and-breakfast on a hill in tiny Hartland, Vermont.
+The Inn's property is very antique and rustic, which made us want to avoid covering it with too much of anything; large floral arrangements would have overwhelmed the natural charm of the venue.

-We finally settled on blue vases (spray painted by Em) with local wildflowers (collected from fields by a friend of the family on the morning of the wedding and arranged by Steve’s long-time friend and former florist Karen, who also created Em’s bouquet).
+We finally settled on blue vases with local wildflowers (collected from fields by a friend of the family on the morning of the wedding and arranged by Steve’s long-time friend and former florist Karen, who also created Em’s bouquet).
 These were paired with vintage cameras, collected by Steve’s mom, who scoured junk shops in Florida for months before the wedding.